apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 D1OlHFCXAF4DPF7TfOphJ7AzpUOXHh7owZF
 ```

-It's three parts, each separated by a dot.
-The indivdual parts are each base64-encoded payloads.
+(newlines added for clarity) It's three parts, each separated by a dot.
+The indivdual parts are each base64url-encoded payloads.
 They represent:

 * the header
 * the JWT body
 * the signature

-The JWT body (payload), decoded, might look like this:
+The JWT body (payload), base64url-decoded, might look like this:

 ```json
 {